 The earthquake performance of brick veneer is dependant on the quality and strength of the mortar that holds the whole system together.
 Recent testing of site mixes has raised some concerns regarding the strengths of these mortar mixes.
 The NZ Standards call for 12.5 MPa in structural brickwork without stating a specific strength in standard veneers.
 In two storey brick veneers, the strength of the mortar cannot be compromised.
-It is essential that the mortar can be relied upon to achieve a strong dowelling effect between the bricks and that the brick ties are securely anchored.
+It is essential that the mortar can be relied upon to achieve a strong dowelling effect between the bricks.

 IMPORTANT: The mortar to be used on all brick veneers, that are using this system, Design Note TB1, are to be either mixed to a ratio of 4 sand to 1 cement or must be factory manufactured bagged trade mortars, to ensure that the strength of the mortar can be relied upon.
-It is recommended that bagged trade mortar's be specified for their controlled quality, and their low salt content.
+It is recommended that bagged trade mortar's be specified for their controlled quality.